The law of sines and law of cosines are the names of two formulas

 calculating side-lengths and angle measures —

-to any triangle.
+to any general triangle.

 Among a triangle’s six features (three sides and three internal angles)

-typically we need to know the measures of three of those features
+if we need to know the measures of three of those features

-to uniquely determine the entire triangle up to congruence.
+we can uniquely determine the entire triangle up to congruence.

 For a triangle with internal angles measuring